 We can try to blame tradition, men, women even but in reality, we must just try to end the conditioning that is inflicted on women since they’re children.

 This film is incredibly beautiful and you feel like there’s a need for self-acceptance that it’s so hard for women to have.

 In the words of the director herself: ” What we are looking for since the day we were born is to be seen for who we are.”

 There was a great selection of films on offer at this year’s Cinema Made in Italy, and I particularly enjoyed watching the films Simple Women and Bangla.

-Simple Women follows Federica, a young ambitious director with epilepsy, who has the opportunity to make a film about her childhood idol Romanian-American actress Elina Löwensohn (who plays a fictionalised version of herself).
-But Federica discovers her idol isn’t quite the person she expected, and learns the true meaning of the saying: you should never meet your idols.
+Simple Women follows Federica, a young ambitious director with epilepsy, who has the opportunity to make a film about her childhood idol Romanian-American actress Elina Löwensohn (who plays a fictionalized version of herself).
+But Federica discovers her idol isn’t quite the person she expected and learns the true meaning of the saying: you should never meet your idols.

-It’s an innovative first feature from Italian director/ co-writer Chiara Malta, which blurs the line between reality and dreams, and highlights the problem with idolising celebrities.
+It’s an innovative first feature from Italian director/ co-writer Chiara Malta, which blurs the line between reality and dreams, and highlights the problem with idolizing celebrities.

 After watching Simple Women, I was fortunate enough to discuss the film with Chiara Malta, and she spoke about the film’s unusual structure, filming in Romania for the first time (the film is partly set in Bucharest, as well as Rome), and the film’s tight shooting schedule (the film was shot in just 20 days); which was one of her biggest challenges making this film.